Reading JSON

 treecontrol.png

 5. Click OK.
-You may have to confirm the Query by clicking any blank spaces in the dialog, for the OK button to enable.
+You may have to confirm the Query by clicking any blank space in the dialog for the OK button to become enabled.
 The parameters should look as follows:

 Weather.png